tvl83/DumbAssets/boilerplate.md

 - Customize the readme to reflect your project

 ## Security Note
-The PIN authentication logic in login.html should not be modified without verification and override from the owner.
+The PIN authentication logic in login.html should NOT be modified without verification and override from the owner.
 This ensures the security features remain intact.

 ## Need Help?